 The Rise of Curbside Pickup: Temporary or Here to Stay?

 In a matter of weeks, the way people shop changed.
 New shopping trends and behaviors emerged.
 Curbside pickup being one of them.
-As more retailers plan to offer curbside pickup, what are things to consider before setting it up?
+As more retailers plan to offer curbside pickup or BOPIS (buy online, pick up in-store), what are things to consider before setting it up?
 And, where will curbside pickup stand in the future?

 Last year, Cowen predicted that 25% of consumers will opt for curbside pickup by 2020, raising the curbside pickup market to $35 billion.